-Held-to-Maturity Mission-Related and Other Investments:
+Held-to-Maturity Investments:

-As a result of the merger on January 1, 2014, the Association acquired Farmer Mac agricultural mortgage-backed securities held by AgriLand, FCS.
+The Association holds Farmer Mac agricultural mortgage-backed securities.
 These securities were agricultural mortgage loans previously covered under a Long-Term Standby Commitment to Purchase agreement with the Federal Agricultural Mortgage Corporation (Farmer Mac) that were subsequently securitized.
 No gain or loss was recognized in the financial statements upon completion of the securitization.
 Terms of the agreement call for a guarantee fee of 20-50 basis points to be paid to Farmer Mac, and for the Association to receive a 30-basis-point fee for servicing the underlying loans.